rohannes220/World-Cup-Management-/README.md

 ---

-## AI Usage
+AI Usage

-AI tools were used to assist with backend architecture, MongoDB data modeling, and frontend–backend integration.
-AI helped clarify how to structure Express routes, manage embedded stadium data inside city documents, reference players to teams using ObjectId, and implement dynamic dropdown features populated from backend data.
+ChatGPT (GPT-5.2 model) was used to assist with backend architecture, CRUD operations, and frontend–backend integration.
+It helped clarify how to structure Express routes, organize MongoDB collections, and properly implement create, read, update, and delete functionality for cities, stadiums, games, teams, and players.

-AI was also used for debugging route responses, updating nested arrays in MongoDB, and validating form inputs.
-All CRUD logic, routing, and frontend functionality were implemented and structured by the team.
-AI served as an architectural and debugging assistant rather than a code generator.
+ChatGPT was also used to help design and implement dynamic dropdown features, including populating dropdown menus from backend data and filtering stadium options based on a selected city.
+Additionally, it assisted with debugging route responses, updating nested arrays in MongoDB (such as stadiums embedded within cities), and improving overall backend structure.
+All core implementation, routing, and application logic were written and structured by the team, with ChatGPT serving as a guidance and troubleshooting tool.

+ChatGPT provided guidance on how to connect the application to MongoDB, configure Mongoose models, and properly perform create, read, update, and delete operations within route files.
+This support helped clarify best practices for organizing routes and ensuring reliable database interaction.
+It also helped with server backend routes and CRUD operations

+Example Prompts Used

+“How should I structure Express routes for modular CRUD collections?”

+“How do I embed stadiums inside a MongoDB city document?”

+“How do I update nested arrays in MongoDB?”

+“How do I reference players to teams using ObjectId?”

+“How do I populate a dropdown using fetch() from backend data?”

+“How do I filter one dropdown based on another selection?”

+“Why is my Express route returning undefined?”

 ---